pepaslabs/LearningRxSwift/lesson3.4_sequenceOf/README.md

-# Lesson 3.2: repeatElement
+# Lesson 3.4: `sequenceOf`

 ## Problem statement

-Write an app which spits out an infinite series of "hello" messages to the debugging console, using `func repeatElement`.
+Write an app which spits out three "hello" messages to the debugging console, using `func sequenceOf`.

+### Problem project

 You can use [problem/RxSwiftButtonBackgroundColorDemo](problem/RxSwiftButtonBackgroundColorDemo) included in this repo as a starting point.